cakephp/docs/en/core-libraries/collections.rst

 .. php:method:: listNested($dir = 'desc', $nestingKey = 'children')

 The inverse of ``nest()`` is ``listNested()``.
 This method allows you to flatten a tree structure back into a linear structure.
-It takes two parameters, the first one is the traversing mode (asc, desc or leaves), and the second one is the name of the property containing the children for each element in the collection.
+It takes two parameters; the first one is the traversing mode (asc, desc or leaves), and the second one is the name of the property containing the children for each element in the collection.